-On 20 July 1799, Joseph Fouché, 1st Duke of Otranto (1st Duc d’Otrante) became the first Minister of Police, but he had not started out to be the head of Napoleon’s security.
+On 20 July 1799, Joseph Fouché, 1st Duke of Otranto (1st Duc d’Otrante) became the first Minister of Police, but he had not started out to be the head of Napoleon Bonaparte‘s security.
 He was born in a small village near Nantes known as Le Pellerin and was schooled at the college of the Oratorians, a Roman Catholic Society of apostolic life of Catholic priests that was founded in 1611.
-Eventually, he transferred to Arras and in 1789 began studying for the priesthood when he encountered Maximilien Robespierre, who would go on to become one of the best-known figures of the French Revolution, and their meeting resulted in Fouché becoming a Jacobin.
+Eventually, he transferred to Arras and in 1789 began studying for the priesthood when he encountered Maximilien Robespierre, who would go on to become one of the best-known figures of the French Revolution.
+Their meeting resulted in Fouché becoming a Jacobin.
 Thus, when the college of the Oratorians dissolved in May of 1792, he gave up the church having never taken his vows.
 A few months later, soon after the Tuileries was stormed on 10 August, he was elected a deputy in the National Convention and was one of the deputies who voted for the immediate death of Louis XVI.

 After the Convention decreed war against Great Britain and the Dutch Republic, Royalist peasants revolted in Brittany and La Vendée.
 The Convention wanted the revolt crushed and sent Fouché and a colleague to the area.
 The men were appointed to the position of représentant en mission, a position that gave them “unlimited powers.”
 In his position, Fouché was zealous and vigorously executed his duties earning himself both a reputation and a promotion for his work.

-In the autumn of 1793, Fouché joined with a French politician named Pierre Gaspard Chaumette in the Nièvre department.
+In the autumn of 1793, Joseph Fouché joined with a French politician named Pierre Gaspard Chaumette in the Nièvre department.
 It is unclear who “converted” who, but “a radical policy [of] combing elements of social levelling, national defence and dechristianization [ensued].”
 A bust of Brutus was unveiled at a celebration for the Cult of Reason, there was also a pulpit attack against “religious sophistry,” and Fouché ordered all priests to marry.
 In addition, “ecclesiastical vestments were burned, religious images destroyed and the Bishop of the Allier, followed by thirty of his clergy, persuaded to resign their functions.”
 As Fouché embraced atheism wholeheartedly, other things occurred.
 Besides banning religious services from being held anywhere other than a church, he ordered that all cemetery gates were to have inscribed on them, “Death is an eternal sleep.”
 In addition, all churches were pillaged and anything of value discovered was sent to the Convention, as demonstrated by a note Fouché sent to them: